brentvollebregt/nitratine.net/posts/randomly-generating-numbers-to-fulfil-an-integer-range/post.md

 ### Method
 After some quick planning, I completed the new script to how I had planned.
 Some quick testing and formatting of the CSV output then had it ready to be fully run.

-This did in fact speed up the process of getting the data but threads were not called as fast as expected and it still did have difficulty on higher numbers.
+This did in-fact speed up the process of getting the data but threads were not called as fast as expected and it still did have difficulty on higher numbers.
 To give a bit of feedback I added a method to look at what was running and provide more useful messages.
 With this output, I noted that threads were peaking at just over 270, this wasn't currently an issue, just interesting.
 This was the final script for the threading version.

 ```python
 import threading